-HFT Tracker gathers the news about high-frequency trading and organizes it by subject: basics, algorithmic trading, Black Monday, companies, dark pools, day trading, people, news sources, etc.
+HFT Tracker gathers the news about high-frequency trading and organizes it by subject: High-Frequency Trading, dark pools, crypto currencies, SOES Bandits, Flash Boys, etc.

-Inspiration for the site comes from the two most famous books written on high-frequency trading: Michael Lewis’ Flash Boys, and Scott Patterson’s Dark Pools.
+Inspiration for this site comes from the two most famous books written on high-frequency trading: Michael Lewis’ Flash Boys, and Scott Patterson’s Dark Pools.

 The ultimate goal of HFT Tracker is to become the single place to go to for people interested in the history of high-frequency trading.
-Additionally, those individuals who are interested in HFT news hot off the press can visit (and subscribe to) HFT Tracker’s Google+ page.
+Additionally, those individuals who are interested in HFT news hot off the press can visit (and subscribe to) HFT Tracker’s Facebook Page.

 Rob Smit, editor-in-chief of HFT Tracker